pstfni/chopin/docs/guide/sources.md

 2. Based on these songs, it will recommend relatively acoustic new ones.
 3. Finally, it will recommend popular songs.

-## history
+## History

-`history` let you add your best songs from the past!
+`history` lets you add your favourite songs from the past!
 Three time ranges are available:

 - `short_term` for the last 4 weeks
 - `medium_term` for the last 6 months
-- `long_term` for your all time best.
+- `long_term` for your all-time best.

 ```yaml title="Add songs from your most-listened titles"
 history: